YoRyan/open-nec/Docs/index.md

 ## Overview

 This website is divided into several sections.
 In the [Get the mod](installation) chapter, you can find information on obtaining and installing the mod and when you can expect the next release.
 In the [For players](for-players) chapter, you can learn how to navigate the newly improved Northeast Corridor with your newly upgraded equipment.
 In the [For contributors](for-contributors) chapter, developers can find information on how to contribute to the project, as well as technical documentation on Dovetail's content.

+## Release history

+The current stable release is Open NEC version **0.5.0**.

+#### v0.5.0 (May 22, 2021)

+- Support for the NJ Transit Comet V and Multilevel Cab Car.
+- ATC:
+   - Logic has been changed to require target deceleration rate AND brake lever in suppression.
+- Amtrak ACS-64:
+   - Fix overpowered train brakes.
+- Amtrak P32/P42 and MNRR P32:
+    - Ditch lights will now flash when switched on.
+    - Equipment speed limit raised to 110 mph for Amtrak locos.
+- Bombardier Multilevel:
+    - Brake light indicators reinstated.
+    - Manual door control reinstated.
+    - Destination sign control reinstated.
+    - MARC Multilevel destination signs texture swapped for MARC destinations.

+#### v0.4.0 (April 23, 2021)

+- Support for the Amtrak and Metro-North P32AC-DM.
+- Support for the Amtrak P42DC (paths are set for the Washington-Baltimore version).
+- Official support for the Hudson Line route.
+- Amtrak Acela:
+    - Critical: Fix broken destination signs and MU pantograph operation.

+#### v0.3.0 (April 17, 2021)

+- Support for the Amtrak ACS-64.
+- Support for the MARC MP36PH and Multilevel Cab Car.
+- ACSES:
+    - Temporarily disable positive stop as it is a nuisance in yards and stations.
+- Amtrak Acela:
+    - Fix ditch lights rendering even when turned off.
+- Amtrak HHP-8:
+    - Fix ditch lights rendering even when turned off.
+    - Fix Xbox and Raildriver controls when running with Fan Railer's mod.

+#### v0.2.0 (March 17, 2021)

+- Support for the Amtrak Acela Express.
+- Support for the Amtrak HHP-8.

+#### v0.1.0-beta (March 9, 2021)

+The first public release!

+- Support for the Amtrak AEM-7.
+- Support for all Dovetail Northeast Corridor routes.
+- Complete CSS, ATC, and ACSES implementations.

 ![Project logo](opennec-logo.svg)